 compressed overflow pages contain an uncompressed header and

 trailer comprising a page checksum and a link to the next

 overflow page, among other things.
 Therefore, very significant

 compressible, as is often the case with text data.
 Image data,

 and so does not benefit much from being stored in a compressed

 table; the double compression can waste CPU cycles for little or

 The overflow pages are of the same size as other pages.
 A row containing ten columns stored off-page occupies ten overflow pages, even if the total length of the columns is only 8K bytes.
 In an uncompressed table, ten uncompressed overflow pages occupy 160K bytes.
 In a compressed table with an 8K page size, they occupy only 80K bytes.
 Thus, it is often more efficient to use compressed table format for tables with long column values.

-Using a 16K compressed page size can reduce storage and I/O costs
+tablespaces, using a 16K compressed page size can reduce storage

 TEXT columns, because such data